pinterest/bender/README.md

 Bender does provide a complete log of everything that happens during a load test, so you can use existing tools to graph any aspect of that data, but nothing in Bender makes that easy right now.

-Bender only provides helper functions for HTTP and Thrift currently, because that is all we use internally at Pinterest.
+Bender currently provides helper functions for HTTP, Thrift and DNS.
+We appreciate PR for other protocols.

 The load testers we have written internally with Bender have a lot of common command line arguments, but we haven't finalized a set to share as part of the library.